hashicorp/consul/website/source/docs/agent/options.html.markdown

    However, because the caches are not actively invalidated, ACL policy may be stale up to the TTL value.

-* `addresses` - This is a nested object that allows setting the bind address for the following keys:
+* `addresses` - This is a nested object that allows setting bind addresses.
+For `rpc` and `http`, a Unix socket can be specified in the following form: unix://[/path/to/socket];[username|uid];[gid];[mode].
+The socket will be created in the specified location with the given username or uid, gid, and mode.
+The user Consul is running as must have appropriate permissions to change the socket ownership to the given uid or gid.
+When running Consul agent commands against Unix socket interfaces, use the `-rpc-addr` or `-http-addr` arguments to specify the path to the socket, e.g. "unix://path/to/socket".
+You can also place the desired values in `CONSUL_RPC_ADDR` and `CONSUL_HTTP_ADDR` environment variables.
+For TCP addresses, these should be in the form ip:port.
+   The following keys are valid:
     * `dns` - The DNS server.
 Defaults to `client_addr`
     * `http` - The HTTP API.
 Defaults to `client_addr`
     * `rpc` - The RPC endpoint.
 Defaults to `client_addr`